-- c) If you or your Employer withdraw from the Apprenticeship Programme you will be unable to continue studying for any module that you have registered for or begun studying, unless you have been made redundant or are permitted to transfer your Apprenticeship Programme to another Employer in accordance with your Funding Provider rules.
-If you wish to continue to study any module that you have enrolled on, your withdrawal from the apprenticeship must occur after completing the module.
-If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - d) If you leave your employment with your Apprenticeship Employer under any circumstances other than those stated in the Redundancy definition in the Glossary and wish to continue to study any module that you have enrolled on, your withdrawal from the apprenticeship must occur after completing the module.
-If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - e) If you are made redundant by your Apprenticeship Employer you may be able to complete the study and assessment of any module(s) that you are currently studying subject to the terms in the Conditions of Registration (Apprentices) Redundancy Appendix.
+- If you leave your employment with your Apprenticeship Employer under any circumstances other than those stated in the Redundancy definition in the Glossary and wish to continue to study any module that you have enrolled on, your withdrawal from the apprenticeship must occur after completing the module.
+If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - e) If you are made redundant by your Apprenticeship Employer, you may be able to complete the study and assessment of any module(s) that you are currently studying subject to the terms in the Conditions of Registration (Apprentices) Redundancy Appendix.
 If you are eligible, you may be able to count that module credit towards another qualification that you register for outside of the Apprenticeship Programme. - f) A change in Employer may have implications for your ability to continue with the Apprenticeship Programme.
-If you wish to change your Employer and continue studying for your apprenticeship qualification you will need to discuss your options with your APDM (or other equivalent contact). - g) If you or your Employer withdraw from the Apprenticeship Programme and your qualification registration and module enrolment are withdrawn as a result, you will cease to be a registered Student of The Open University.
+If you wish to change your Employer and continue studying for your apprenticeship qualification you will need to discuss your options with your AEST (or other equivalent contact). - g) If you or your Employer withdraw from the Apprenticeship Programme and your qualification registration and module enrolment are withdrawn as a result, you will cease to be a registered Student of The Open University.

-Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 a) Registration onto modules that are studied towards a non-apprenticeship qualification will be subject to the standard regulations and Fee Rules, and you will be liable to pay fees.
+J2.2 Registering for another qualification outside of the Apprenticeship Programme a) Registration onto modules that are studied towards a non-apprenticeship qualification will be subject to the standard regulations and Fee Rules, and you will be liable to pay fees.